eigenfoo/old-eigenfoo.github.io/_posts/2018-11-3-reddit-slides.md

 ## Slides

-(Don't forget to take a look at the speaker notes!)
+(Don't forget to take a look at the speaker notes!
+It's under _Open speaker notes_.)

 <style>
 .responsive-wrap iframe{ max-width: 100%;}